 Twitter Chat: “A Discussion on the Trauma of Inequality”

-New Connections will be facilitating a Twitter chat on Thursday, May 24, 2018 from 2-3 p.m.
-(ET), entitled “A Discussion on the Trauma of Inequality.”
-The chat will address trauma caused by inequality at the intersections of race, education, economics, and health—both on personal and academic levels.
-We are delighted to be working with John Kirby, director of the Dornsife Center for Neighborhood Partnerships, Dr. Bethany M. (bee) Coston, professor of Gender, Sexuality and Women’s studies at Virginia Commonwealth University, and Dr. Keisha Bentley-Edwards, director of the Health Equity Working Group at Duke University’s Samuel DuBois Cook Center on Social Equity.
-As researchers and practitioners working in the sectors of psychology, racism, gender violence, and trauma, these facilitators offer unique personal and professional perspectives on trauma and inequality.
+New Connections recently facilitated a Twitter chat entitled “A Discussion on the Trauma of Inequality.”
+The chat addressed trauma caused by inequality at the intersections of race, education, economics, and health—both on personal and academic levels.
+We are delighted to have worked with John Kirby, director of the Dornsife Center for Neighborhood Partnerships, Dr. Bethany M. (bee) Coston, professor of Gender, Sexuality and Women’s studies at Virginia Commonwealth University, and Dr. Keisha Bentley-Edwards, director of the Health Equity Working Group at Duke University’s Samuel DuBois Cook Center on Social Equity.
+As researchers and practitioners working in the sectors of psychology, racism, gender violence, and trauma, these facilitators offered unique personal and professional perspectives on trauma and inequality.